 Most campaigners agree reforming the welfare system is key to cutting UK poverty rates.

 The five-week wait for a first universal credit payment has been shown to push people deeper into debt, driving food bank use and rent arrears.
 The two-child limit, which restricts the amount a family can receive in benefits to the first two children in a family should be scrapped too, experts say, if struggling families are to have enough money to live on.
 That’s along with the benefit cap, limiting the total amount people can receive regardless of what their full entitlement is.

-In March last year, the government introduced a £20-a-week increase to universal credit payments in response to the Covid-19 crisis.
-But ministers intend to cut the benefit back to pre-Covid levels on October 6.
+In March 2020, the government introduced a £20-a-week increase to universal credit payments in response to the Covid-19 crisis.
+But ministers cut the benefit back to pre-Covid levels in October 2021.

 Increasing wages across the board – as well as strengthening the welfare system and reforming the rental market – is key to cutting poverty, according to a coalition of nearly 40 organisations.

 Ministers must raise the minimum wage by 20 per cent for people on zero hours contracts as well as increasing housing benefits if they are to tackle UK poverty in the short-term, IPPR researchers said.